Buxton, Polanco HR, Twins top Royals; Perez tied for HR lead - NewsBreak

 Buxton, Polanco HR, Twins top Royals; Perez tied for HR lead

-KANSAS CITY, Mo. -- Byron Buxton and Jorge Polanco hit homers and the Minnesota Twins beat the Kansas City Royals 7-3 Sunday in their final game of the season.
+KANSAS CITY, Mo.
+(AP) — Byron Buxton and Jorge Polanco hit homers and the Minnesota Twins beat the Kansas City Royals 7-3 Sunday in their final game of the season.

 Royals star Salvador Perez went 0 for 2 with a walk and finished in a tie with Toronto’s Vladimir Guerrero Jr. for the big league home run lead with 48.
 Perez wound up matching the team record for home runs set by Jorge Soler in 2019.